Welcome to today's edition of the Rush 24-7 podcast.

 Yeah, I heard that.

-I just like just like so I just heard what you were saying about you you being morbid and stuff, you're not morbid at all.
+I just heard what you were saying about you being morbid and stuff.

-If you get a chance, go to the BBC website, best radio station in the world, I'm afraid, and find the quote from uh the mayor of London, Ken Livingston, who basically said what you said.
+If you get a chance, go to the BBC website, best radio station in the world, I'm afraid, and find the quote from the mayor of London, Ken Livingston, who basically said what you said.

-You they can come here, they can kill as many people, but what they won't take away is the freedom of London.
+They can come here, they can kill as many people, but what they won't take away is the freedom of London.

-The thing that makes them fascists and the people of London not, is that people of London don't tell people how to behave.
+The thing that makes them fascists and the people of London not is that people of London don't tell people how to behave.

 They tell people how to live.

-They won't bomb bomb them out.
+They won't bomb them out.

-It's London's been bombed before from Irish terrorism, the Nazis before that.
+London's been bombed before from Irish terrorism, the Nazis before that.

 And just one other quick point.